satasatalight/controller-pass/README.md

-# controller-pass
+# Controller Pass!
  Twitch Extension to "pass" the controller to a viewer.

+ To setup controller-pass, check [quickstart.md](https://github.com/satasatalight/controller-pass/blob/main/help/quickstart.md).
+If you have any errors, see [troubleshooting.md](https://github.com/satasatalight/controller-pass/blob/main/help/troubleshooting.md) for more detailed explanations and solutions.
+If you are still confused, or have an undocumented issue, join the [Discord](discord.gg) for help.

 ## TO DO